survivejs/react-book/manuscript/00_introduction.md

 In case you post questions to Stack Overflow, please tag them using `survivejs` so I will get notified of them.

 I have tried to cover some common issues at the `Troubleshooting` appendix.
-That will be expanded as common problems are revealed.
+That will be expanded as common problems are found.

 ## Announcements